 June 20, 2012 -

-President Barack Obama asserts executive privilege over the documents sought by the investigating committee.
-This prevents future prosecution of Holder.
+asserts executive privilege over some documents sought by the committee.

 June 28, 2012 -

-The House of Representatives votes 255-67 to hold Holder in criminal contempt.
+The House of Representatives votes 255-67 to hold Holder in criminal contempt of Congress.
 This is the first time in American history that the head of the Justice Department has been held in contempt by Congress.

-December 13, 2012 - Jaime Avila is sentenced to 57 months in prison for his role in buying weapons that were found at the site of the U.S. Border Patrol Agent Brian Terry's shooting death.
+The DOJ announces that a gun trafficker, Jaime Avila has been sentenced to 57 months in prison for his role in buying weapons that were found at the site of Terry's shooting death.

 February 10, 2014 -

 Manuel Osorio-Arellanes is sentenced to 30 years in prison for first-degree murder, in connection with Terry's death.